Lifespan Integration & EMDR Therapy in Seattle, WA

 Does This All Sound a Bit Weird?

 EMDR is a valid and effective approach and can help people move past the traumas that have held them captive.
-Please give us a call at our Seattle-based counseling office in 98109 so we can help you determine whether you could benefit from this evidence-based therapy.
+Please give us a call at our Seattle-based counseling office in 98109 to speak with one of our therapists so we can help you determine whether you could benefit from this evidence-based therapy.